-The need of robotics in the farming industry in the upcoming future
+The Need of Robotics in the Farming Industry in the Upcoming Future

 The world is growing at a supersonic speed and predictions say that a number as high as 9 billion would represent the human population by 2050.
-To cater a world so big, a striking growth in agricultural production is required.
+To cater to a world so big, a striking growth in agricultural production is required.
 This might justify why farmers’ are taking assistance from the robotic world.
 This gives a hint about Robotic Farming and Its Impact.

 History of Robotics Industry

 The indoor industrial settings had used robots for decades, outdoor robots for the use of agriculture are considered a little more complicated and difficult to furnish.
-Concerns over safety, over the complexity of picking crops subject to different environmental factors and unpredictability make the process a little more demanding.
+Concerns over safety, over the complexity of picking crops subject to different environmental factors and unpredictability, make the process a little more demanding.

-Demand in the market
+Demand in The Market

 There is a looming fear related to the dearth of labor and increasing demands.
-With a majority population of ageing manpower, countries like Japan are failing in meeting the clamour of the labor market.
-Similarly, in the US, the sector mainly depends in immigrant workers, but between the decline in seasonal farm workers and the country’s notion to stop immigration, makes it difficult to meet the bars.
+With a majority population of aging manpower, countries like Japan are failing in meeting the clamour of the labour market.
+Similarly, in the US, the sector mainly depends 0n immigrant workers, but the decline in seasonal farmworkers and the country’s notion to stop immigration makes it difficult to meet the bars.

-- Harvesting and picking
+- Harvesting and picking.

-- Automated mowing, pruning, seeding, spraying
+- Automated mowing, pruning, seeding, spraying.

-- Weed Control
+- Weed Control.

-- Sorting and packing
+- Sorting and packing.

-- Environmental Monitoring
+- Environmental Monitoring.

-- Soil analysis
+- Soil analysis.

-Caring and harvesting crops is one of the most common activity for which many companies are developing robots.
-For instance, Fendt’s Xaver robot, expected to hit the market this year, can execute tasks such as planting and fertilising crops like corn, weed control and scouting operations.
+Caring and harvesting crops are some of the most common activity for which many robotic farming companies are developing robots.
+For instance, Fendt’s Xaver robot, expected to hit the market this year, can execute tasks such as planting and fertilising crops like corn, weed control, and scouting operations.

 Vision Robotics from San Diego is working on robots that will perform “thinning,” that ensures that seeds have sufficient space apart during planting, fastening their growth.

 Robots have also played a crucial role in preventing losses as big as $43 billion due to weeds resistant to herbicides are also set to help farmers by preventing some of the $43 billion losses created by herbicide-resistant weeds.
-Later, many companies like Blue River Technology has introduced See & Spray robot in the market and marketed as an effective weed-spraying machine.
+Later, many robotic farming companies like Blue River Technology has introduced a See & Spray robot in the market and marketed as an effective weed-spraying machine.

-Irrigating and fertilizing crops is one of the key steps in nurturing healthy crops, evidently this uses excess water decreasing efficiency.
+Irrigating and fertilizing crops is one of the key steps in nurturing healthy crops, evidently, this uses excess water decreasing efficiency.
 Inventions like Robot-Assisted Precision Irrigation can help in reducing wasted water by targeting specific plants.
 Ground robots autonomously navigate through the rows of crop and pour water directly at the base of each plant.

 Robots have an additional ability to access areas where other machines cannot.